 Being able to drag and drop from one app to another is one of the things that made me smile during the keynote.
 Now when I’m researching an article, I can add links, text, and photos easily without leaving the current app.

 The Dock expands, accommodating more of the apps you choose, as well as your most recently used apps.
 The new Files app gives you a view of all your documents on multiple cloud services including iCloud, Dropbox, and Box.
+There can be multi cloud challenges but these are avoidable.

 If you tap the screen with your Apple Pencil, the iPad will automatically open up in the Notes app, so you can quickly jot down some hand written notes.
 Since iOS 11 can recognize handwriting, those notes will also be searchable.